GST/HST Information for Charities

 If you are a GST/HST registrant, you generally have to charge and collect the GST/HST on taxable supplies (other than zero-rated supplies) you make in Canada and file regular GST/HST returns to report that tax.

 In certain cases, you do not have to collect the GST/HST on a taxable sale of real property.
 Instead, the purchaser may have to pay the tax directly to the CRA.
-However, special rules apply for determining which rate applies to the sale of new housing.
 For more information, see Real property and Guide RC4022.

-You are limited in the ITCs that you can claim because of the special calculation method called the net tax calculation for charities that you must use to complete your GST/HST return.
+You are limited in the ITCs that you can claim because of the special calculation method called the net tax calculation for charities that you must use to fill out your GST/HST return.

 Generally, you can claim ITCs only on the GST/HST paid or payable in respect of certain items such as purchases of, or improvements to, capital property or real property that you used primarily (more than 50%) in your commercial activities, where all the conditions for claiming ITCs are met.